 Hand-picked content for you:

-The fifth Airbus survey into the professional apps market shows that security and data confidentiality as well as reliability remain most important to survey respondents when looking for apps.
-Download the latest report “Fingertip access to the latest trends in professional apps”
+The seventh Airbus survey into the professional apps market shows that security and data confidentiality as well as reliability remain most important to survey respondents when looking for apps.
+Download the latest report “Professional app trends 2022 - 37 things you wish you'd known earlier”

 8 - How do I get TETRA and a smartphone together in one device?